$50 Off Any Repair

 1. Disconnect Power Supply

 As with any electrical equipment, safety comes first.
-Wear rubber gloves, safety goggles, and disconnect the power supply connected to your HVAC unit.
+Wear rubber gloves and safety goggles, and disconnect the power supply to your HVAC unit.
 If you cannot find the shut-off box near your HVAC system, simply deactivate your system from the main breaker.

 2. Clear Debris and the Air Filters

-Head over to your furnace or the air-handler cabinets to take out the air filters.
+Head to your furnace or the air handler cabinets to remove the air filters.
 Check their condition and refer to the owner’s manual if they can be replaced or reused.
-These cost barely $10, so instead of cleaning them, go ahead and replace clogged air filters with new ones.
-Simply by replacing your air filters, you will notice a dramatic improvement in airflow.
+These cost under $10, so instead of cleaning them, replace clogged air filters with new ones.
+By replacing your air filters, you will notice a significant improvement in airflow.

 maintenance cleaning air conditioner wall with blower bedroom office room